Rodney Wallace (footballer): Retirement

 After nearly two-years without a club, Wallace officially retired on 13 August 2021.
 He signed a ceremonial one-day contract with Portland Timbers allowing him to officially retire as a Timbers player.

 International career

 During his first season in Portland, Wallace established himself as a starter at left midfield for the expansion club.
 His efforts earned him a call to represent Costa Rica in September.
 He made his international debut on 2 September 2011 at the Home Depot Center in Carson, California, and scored the only goal in a 1–0 victory over the United States.
-As of December 2014, Wallace has earned a total of 17 caps, scoring 3 goals.
-He represented his country in 3 FIFA World Cup qualification matches.

 In May 2018 he was named in Costa Rica's 23 man squad for the 2018 FIFA World Cup in Russia.
 This was the third time a member of his family played at a FIFA World Cup, as his relative Harold Wallace played in both the 2002 and 2006 World Cups.
+He appeared as a substitute in Costa Rica's final group stage game, a 2–2 draw with Switzerland.